yao-matrix/caffe_/docs/tutorial/interfaces.md

 * Run for a certain number of iterations and give back control to Matlab
 * Intermingle arbitrary Matlab code with gradient steps

-An ILSVRC image classification demo is in caffe/matlab/demo/classification_demo.m (you need to download BVLC CaffeNet from [Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html) to run it).
+An ILSVRC image classification demo is in caffe/matlab/demo/classification_demo.m (you need to download BAIR CaffeNet from [Model Zoo](http://caffe.berkeleyvision.org/model_zoo.html) to run it).

 ### Build MatCaffe